icopy-site/awesome/docs/awesome/awesome-falsehood.md

 ## Transportation

 - [Falsehoods about Cars](https://github.com/driveto/falsehoods-about-cars) - Even something as common as defining a car is full of pitfalls.
+- [Falsehoods about Aviation](https://flightaware.engineering/falsehoods-programmers-believe-about-aviation/) - Aviation data are less normalized than you might think.
 - [Falsehoods about Airline Seat Maps](https://duffel.com/blog/falsehoods-about-seat-maps) - Airline seat maps are far more complex than just neat rows and columns of seats.
 - [The Maddening Mess of Airport Codes](https://www.youtube.com/watch?v=jfOUVYQnuhw) - Having multiple international and national agencies trying to reconcile history, practicality and logistics makes codes follow arcane rules.
 - [My name causes an issue with any booking!](https://travel.stackexchange.com/questions/149323/my-name-causes-an-issue-with-any-booking-names-end-with-mr-and-mrs) - Old airline reservation systems considers the `MR` suffix as `Mister` and drops it.